-Rates of postage payable under sub-paragraphs (i) and (iv) of paragraph (1) of Regulation 1 and under paragraph (a) of Regulation 2.

-d.
-1. On every letter (except a letter posted on a British ship on the high seas for transmission to the United States of America) not exceeding one ounce in weight 21⁄2 2.
-On every letter (except as aforesaid) exceeding one ounce in weight: for the first ounce 21/2 for each additional ounce or fractional part thereof On every letter posted on a British ship on the high sees for transmission to the 1 3.
-On every letter posted on a British ship on the high seas for transmission to the United States of America, not exceeding one ounce in weight 4.
-On every letter posted on a British ship on the high seas for transmission to the United States of America, which exceeds one ounce in weight: for the first ounce 3 for each additional ounce or fractional part thereof $1\frac{1}{2}$ 5.
-On every postcard (not being a reply postcard)6.
-On every reply postcard 2 4 PART II Rates of postage payable under sub-paragraph (ii) of paragraph (1) of Regulation 1.
-On every letter not exceeding one ounce in weight On every letter exceeding one ounce in weight: $\frac{d}{1\frac{1}{2}}$ for the first ounce 11/2 for each additional ounce or fractional part thereof 3.
-On every postcard (not being a reply postcard) 4.
-On every reply postcard 1 1 2 PART III Rates of postage payable under sub-paragraph (iii) of paragraph (1) of Regulation 1. d.
-A letter not exceeding two ounces in weight is free of postage.
-On every letter exceeding two ounces but not exceeding three ounces in weight On every letter exceeding three ounces in weight: 31/2 for the first three ounces for each additional ounce or fractional part thereof 31⁄2 1 PART IV Rates of postage payable under paragraph (2) of Regulation 1.
-1. On every letter not exceeding one ounce in weight d .
-3 2.
-On every letter exceeding one ounce in weight: for the first ounce 3 for each additional ounce or fractional part thereof 11/2 3.
-On every postcard (not being a reply postcard)4.
-On every reply postcard 2 4
+Rates of postage payable under sub-paragraphs (i), (ii) and (iv) of paragraph (1) of Regulation 1 and under paragraphs (a) and (d) of Regulation 2 d.
+1. On every letter (except a letter posted on a British ship on the high seas for transmission to the United States of America) not exceeding one ounce in weight $2\frac{1}{2}$ 2.
+On every letter (except as aforesaid) exceeding one ounce in weight: for the first ounce $2\frac{1}{2}$ for each additional ounce or fractional part thereof 1 3.
+On every letter posted on a British ship on the high seas for transmission to the United States of America, not exceeding one ounce in weight 3 4.
+On every letter posted on a British ship on the high seas for transmission to the United States of America, which exceeds one ounce in weight: for the first ounce 3 for each additional ounce or fractional part thereof 11/2 5.
+On every postcard (not being a reply postcard) 2 On every reply postcard 4 PART II Rates of postage payable under sub-paragraph (iii) of paragraph (1) of Regulation 1 d.
+1. On every letter not exceeding one ounce in weight 11/2 On every letter exceeding one ounce in weight: for the first ounce 11/2 for each additional ounce or fractional part thereof 1 3.
+On every postcard (not being a reply postcard) 1 On every reply postcard 2 D. D. W. PART III Rates of postage payable under paragraph (2) of Regulation 1 d.
+1. On every letter not exceeding one ounce in weight 3 On every letter exceeding one ounce in weight: for the first ounce 3 for each additional ounce or fractional part thereof 11/2 3.
+On every postcard (not being a reply postcard) 2 On every reply postcard 4

-THE THIRD SCHEDULE.
+THE THIRD SCHEDULE